 However, there has traditionally been less emphasis on treating stimulant withdrawal than opiate or alcohol withdrawal.
 This can lead people to believe that they don’t need a formal detox period.
 This is incorrect.

-To learn more about the detox process used when treating amphetamine addicts, call 800-768-8728.
+To learn more about the detox process used when treating amphetamine addicts, call 800-768-8728(Who Answers?).
 Our specialists will walk you through all the steps and make sure that you understand each intervention and the role it plays.
 They can also help you to locate a rehab program with a detox component that will meet your needs.

 Sedative, alcohol, an opiate dependence produce distinctly different symptoms than amphetamine withdrawal.
 This is one reason why clinicians have been slow to adopt an aggressive treatment approach.
 As a result, no medications have been specifically cleared by the Food and Drug Administration to treat amphetamine withdrawal.
 This is an acceptable state of affairs because amphetamine withdrawal rarely presents medical complications or severe discomfort.